Search features

 Pisano Email Email More info More Info

 MUSI 318.
 ADVANCED INSTRUMENTAL CONDUCTING.
 A course for students desiring further experience in conducting advanced instrumental material.
 Prerequisite: Music 219.
-Spring semester only, two hours.
+Two hours.

 a section of the ADV INSTR CONDUCTING course in Music - MUSI